neopragma/provision-cobol-dev-ubuntu/README.md

 # provision-cobol-dev-ubuntu

-Provision an instance of Ubuntu Linux with software to support software development using GNU COBOL.
+Provision an instance of Ubuntu Linux with software to support software development using GnuCOBOL.

 ## Steps

 The instructions assume you will provision a virtual machine with Ubuntu Linux.
 This has been tested with the following operating systems:

 * Ubuntu 14.04 LTS 64-bit
+* Ubuntu 18.04.5 LTS 64-bit

 ### Step 1 - Download Ubuntu iso